jneen/parsimmon/API.md

 ## Parsimmon.regexp(regexp, group=0)

-Returns a parser that looks for a match to the regexp and yields the given match group (defaulting to the entire match).
+Returns a parser that looks for a match to the regexp and yields the entire text matched.
 The regexp will always match starting at the current parse location.
 The regexp may only use the following flags: `imu`.
 Any other flag will result in an error being thrown.

+## Parsimmon.regexp(regexp, group)

+Like `Parsimmon.regexp(regexp)`, but yields only the text in the specific regexp match `group`, rather than the match of the entire regexp.

 ## Parsimmon.regex

-This was the original name for `Parsimmon.regexp`, but now it is just an alias.
+This is an alias for `Parsimmon.regexp`.

 ## Parsimmon.succeed(result)

-Returns a parser that doesn't consume any of the string, and yields `result`.
+Returns a parser that doesn't consume any input, and yields `result`.

 ## Parsimmon.of(result)